 The final way a that DUI charge can be beaten is by challenging the probable cause for the traffic stop in the first place.
 This is called a suppression motion or hearing.
 During the hearing, you could challenge the validity or constitutionality of the stop.
 Every vehicle stop must meet certain factors.
 If the police cannot tell the court what factors they used, or cannot clearly identify the reasons for your stop, then the case should result in a dismissal.
 However, you cannot hope to accomplish any of these defenses on your own.

-Call The Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation to discuss your case with a DUI attorney.
+Contact The Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation to discuss your case with a DUI Attorney.